What is Post Graduation?

 Impacts Earning Potential

-Postgraduate qualifications consistently demonstrate higher earning potential compared to people with undergraduate degrees.
-For example, salary data for an MBA graduate illustrates the varying economic returns of postgraduate programs based on institutional reputation and specialization.
-MBAs from top-tier institutions, such as the Indian Institutes of Management (IIMs), command significantly higher average salaries of up to ₹30 LPA, reflecting the substantial brand value and enhanced employability these institutions offer.
+Postgraduate qualifications will always have a higher earning capacity relative to individuals with undergraduate degrees.
+For example, the salary information of an MBA graduate illustrates the economic returns of postgraduate studies at different institutions and specializations varying.
+MBAs from leading institutions, including the Indian Institutes of Management (IIMs), have significantly higher average salaries of up to ₹30 LPA, which is indicative of the high brand value and employability that such schools confer.

 Industry Partnerships & Recognition